cilium/cilium/Documentation/bpf.rst

 Current user space tooling, introspection facilities and kernel control knobs around BPF are discussed in this section.
-Note, the tooling and infrastructure around BPF is still heavily evolving and thus may not provide a complete picture of all available tools.
+Note, the tooling and infrastructure around BPF is still rapidly evolving and thus may not provide a complete picture of all available tools.

 LLVM
 ----

-LLVM is currently the only compiler suite that provides an BPF back end. gcc does not support BPF at this point.
+LLVM is currently the only compiler suite providing a BPF back end. gcc does not support BPF at this point.

 The BPF back end was merged into LLVM's 3.7 release.
-Major distributions enable the BPF back end by default when they package LLVM, such that installing clang and llvm is sufficient on most recent distributions to start compiling C into BPF object files.
+Major distributions enable the BPF back end by default when they package LLVM, therefore installing clang and llvm is sufficient on most recent distributions to start compiling C into BPF object files.

-The typical workflow is that BPF programs are written in C, compiled by LLVM into object / ELF files, that are parsed by user space BPF ELF loaders (such as iproute2 or others), and pushed into the kernel through the BPF system call.
+The typical workflow is that BPF programs are written in C, compiled by LLVM into object / ELF files, which are parsed by user space BPF ELF loaders (such as iproute2 or others), and pushed into the kernel through the BPF system call.
-The kernel verifies the BPF instructions and JITs them, returning a new file descriptor for the program, which can then be attached to a subsystem (e.g., networking).
-If supported, the subsystem could then further offload the BPF program to hardware (e.g., NIC).
+The kernel verifies the BPF instructions and JITs them, returning a new file descriptor for the program, which then can be attached to a subsystem (e.g. networking).
+If supported, the subsystem could then further offload the BPF program to hardware (e.g. NIC).

 For LLVM, BPF target support can be checked, for example, through the following: